 }

-When dealing with large result sets, The stream APIs can be used to optimize the api response content, The streams can help by providing the content of the request into chunks without loading the data into memory which will prevent memory overload in larger data infrastructures.
+When dealing with large result sets, The stream APIs can be used to optimize the api response content, The streams can help by providing the content of the request into chunks without loading whole data into memory which will prevent memory overload in larger data infrastructures.

 Benefits Of Using Deep Populate With Streams: